Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Results

 \subsubsection{Stage One: Dense label generation}

 As shown in Table~\ref{tab:augmentation}, our point label aware approach to superpixels outperforms all baseline approaches, for augmentation of ground truth for coral images in terms of pixel accuracy and mIoU.
 The relative increase in mIoU is 8.35\%, 5.56\% and 6.12\% when compared to CoralSeg, the Fast Multilevel Algorithm, and the Superpixel Sampling Network, respectively.
 Our method also significantly improves computation time per image, to an average of 1.37s for a single classifier or 3.34s for our ensemble method (compared to the second-best performing method, CoralSeg, which takes 5.72s per image).

-Fig.~\ref{fig:qualitativeresults} presents some qualitative examples.
-It demonstrates that our approach generates detailed, single species segments that closely conform to complex coral boundaries.
+Fig.~\ref{fig:qualitativeresults} presents some qualitative examples demonstrating that our approach generates detailed, single species segments that closely conform to complex coral boundaries.